 Car insurance companies take into account how much you drive when determining your car insurance rate.
 If you've begun to limit your driving, make sure your insurance company knows — you may be able to get a car insurance discount for driving limited miles.

-Now that we know how seniors can save, let's look at why they might need to.
+Now that you know how seniors can save, let's look at why they might need to.

 why age affects car insurance rates